codecoms/codecoms.github.io/_posts/2017-04-17-Setup-Salesforce-Lightning-Development-With-Sublime3.md

 ## Setup
 1. Download the [Force CLI](https://www.force-cli.heroku.com) executable from Heroku
 2. Open a terminal window, go to the downloaded file and make it executable typing `chmod 777`
 3. Copy/move the executable in the folder `/usr/local/bin`
 4. Install the following plugin: **Fix Mac Path** and **Lightning**
 5. Restart Sublime
 6. Create a new folder where you want the Lightning code to reside
 7. Open the folder just created form the `Open Files` sidebar right click on the folder.
 A menu will appear, chose `Lightning`->`Salesforce Login`
-8. Login to the Salforce org as shown in the picture below
+8. Login to the Salesforce org as shown in the picture below
 9. You're ready rock and roll!!

 ## How it works
 1. Access the the menu by right click on your folder of choice
-2. Select `Fetch` and then select the componet and/or app you want to modify
+2. Select `Fetch` and then select the component and/or app you want to modify
-3. Select `Add` to add a controler and/or a helper
+3. Select `Add` to add a controller and/or a helper
 4. Select `Create` to create an `App`, a `Component` or an `Interface`
-5. Your code will be synched on save
+5. Your code will be synced on save